-According to the New York State Department of Labor, the unemployment rate for Onondaga County averaged 4.7% in 2017 compared with 4.5% the previous year.
-For the 12-month period ending January 2018, the private sector job count in the Syracuse metro area fell over the year by 600, or 0.2 percent, to 252,800 compared to the slight increase at January 2017 year end.
+According to the New York State Department of Labor, the unemployment rate for Onondaga County averaged 4.7% in 2018 compared with 4.7% the previous year.
+For the 12-month period ending December 2018, the private sector job count in the Syracuse metro area grew over the year by 2,300, or 0.9 percent, to 261,900 over 2017.

-The Central New York region has a highly skilled, well educated, productive workforce of 338,366 with an average wage of \$45,756.
+The Syracuse MSA region has a highly skilled, well educated, productive workforce of nearly 300,000 employed with reported average annual wages of close to \$50,000.
 Having emerged from a traditional manufacturing base of employment, the area is now dominated by new-economy business sectors.
-Job prospects for the CNY region appear best in the following areas: